Pathwise Learning of Stochastic Dynamical Systems with Partial Observations: Experiments

 \subsection{Lorenz-63: Low data requirement and comparison with particle-based methods}

 The Lorenz attractor exhibits chaotic behavior on the strange attractor.
 With the additional stochasticity, we take $\theta = (10, 28, 8/3)$ and $\beta = (.1, .28, .3)$,

 The stationary distribution exists, see \cite{keller1996attractors} for analysis on stochastic Lorenz system.
-We use this as a testbed to compare with traditional particle-based methods.
+We use this as a testbed to compare with traditional particle-based methods, Particle Filters (PF) and Particle Gibbs (PG), and present the inferred trajectories in Figure~\ref{fig:pf_pg_vs_latentsde}.
+PG targets the posterior distribution by repeated conditional particle filter updates and is asymptotically exact.
+In sparse observation regimes, conditional SMC may suffer from weight and path degeneracy and the PG kernel may mix slowly: trajectories remain stuck near the reference path unless the number of particles is taken large enough.
+Ancestor sampling helps but does not remove the fundamental issue that the posterior is far from the prior in sparse chaotic settings.
 Note that particle-based methods require the signal dynamics.
 In the below comparison results, the correct Lorenz system is given in particle-based methods, while in our method the posterior dynamics is learned directly from the data, without knowledge of the prior dynamics.

-We use the observation model $Y_t = \arctan(X_t) + \varepsilon_t$, $\varepsilon_t \sim \mathcal{N}(0,\sigma_{\mathrm{obs}}^2 I_3).$ As can be seen in Figure~\ref{fig:pf_pg_vs_latentsde}, the arctan function reduces large volatilities in the data and thus poses difficulties for capturing the mode changes in the data.
-During inference, only observation data is needed, and the model is not required to be trained over the inference time period.

-We compare our method with Particle Filters (PF) and Particle Gibbs (PG) in Figure~\ref{fig:pf_pg_vs_latentsde}.
-PG is an MCMC method targeting $\Pi$ by repeatedly running a conditional particle filter.
-While it is asymptotically exact, each conditional SMC sweep is still subject to the same importance sampling collapse if the proposal is close to the prior.
-Generally speaking, in long-gap regimes, the conditional SMC kernel can exhibit poor mixing: trajectories remain stuck near the reference path unless $N$ is taken large enough to propose alternative high-likelihood bridges.
-Ancestor sampling helps but does not remove the fundamental issue that the posterior is far from the prior in sparse chaotic settings.

-Further comparison can be found in Table~\ref{tab:metrics} in terms of RMSE and Wasserstein-1 (W1) distance.
-As can be seen in the table, particle-based methods require a large number of particle to get accurate results, while the learned SDE approximates posterior path measure $\Pi^y$, thus do not rely on particles to produce empirical estimates.
+{Our method attains a reasonable accuracy (mean RMSE $= 0.1719$ and mean $W_1 = 0.1364$ over 5 seeds) with 8 samples and the accuracy increases slightly as the number of samples grows.
+With 256 samples, we get mean RMSE $= 0.169550$ and mean $W_1 = 0.136047$ over 5 seeds.
+The particle baselines require one to two orders of magnitude more particles to approach it.
+On $W_1$ our method dominates PF throughout and is overtaken by PG when the number of particles is above 128, reflecting the tighter trajectory tracking that the exact dynamics afford PG.
+In our method, we compare two parametrizations, the full $w_\theta(t,z; y_{[0,t]}) + g_\theta u_\phi(t,z; y_{[0,t]})$ as the drift, versus a single network $\mu_\theta(t,z; y_{[0,t]})$ as the drift.
+The structure $w_\theta + g_\theta u_\phi$ gives marginally better result and may serve as a useful inductive bias to improve the expressivity of the learned drift.}